standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Shall you tell him about Richard?
 Does he suspect?”

-{102}“I think he is not subtle enough, and was too absorbed in his own affairs.
+“I think he is not subtle enough, and was too absorbed in his own affairs.
 No wonder.
 Of course
 I shall not tell him.
 It is no business of mine.
 I am not even sure.
 I ought not to have said a word